Introduction to summarytools

 There is no direct way to create a PDF file with summarytools.
 One option is to generate an html file and convert it to PDF using Pandoc or WK<html>TOpdf (the latter gives better results than Pandoc with dfSummary() output).

 Another option is to create an Rmd document using PDF as the output format.
-See vignette("rmarkdown", package = "summarytools") for the details on how to proceed.
+See vignette("rmarkdown", package = "summarytools") for details; some tweaking is necessary for the graphs to align properly.

 9.1 Appending Output Files